akka/akka/akka-docs/rst/scala/persistence-query-leveldb.rst

 .. includecode:: code/docs/persistence/query/LeveldbPersistenceQueryDocSpec.scala#tagger

-You can retrieve a subset of all events by specifying ``offset``, or use ``0L`` to retrieve all events with a given tag.
+You can use ``NoOffset`` to retrieve all events with a given tag or retrieve a subset of all events by specifying a ``Sequence`` ``offset``.
 The ``offset`` corresponds to an ordered sequence number for the specific tag.
 Note that the corresponding offset of each event is provided in the ``EventEnvelope``, which makes it possible to resume the stream at a later point from a given offset.

+The ``offset`` is exclusive, i.e. the event with the exact same sequence number will not be included in the returned stream.
+This means that you can use the offset that is returned in ``EventEnvelope`` as the ``offset`` parameter in a subsequent query.

 In addition to the ``offset`` the ``EventEnvelope`` also provides ``persistenceId`` and ``sequenceNr`` for each event.
 The ``sequenceNr`` is the sequence number for the persistent actor with the